There is no expiration date on weight loss. At least, that’s what the experts over at SparkPeople believe.

 In addition to eating a healthy diet, it is also safe and encouraged to take a daily multivitamin to make sure members are getting all the nutrition they need to lose weight and stay healthy, especially if they are eating fewer calories to promote gradual weight loss.

 Setting Realistic Expectations

 The SparkPeople diet encourages members to set realistic weight loss goals and focus on implementing healthy lifestyle habits into their routines.
-Gradual weight loss, a balanced diet, and safe calorie intake are all part of this diet’s philosophy as a means of keeping members on track to reach their goals at their own pace.
+Gradual weight loss, a balanced diet, safe calorie intake, and SparkPeople workouts are all part of this diet’s philosophy as a means of keeping members on track to reach their goals at their own pace.

 You don’t have to embark on a weight loss journey alone.
 Along with its team of trained experts, SparkPeople uses its community of members to help and support each other through the ups and downs of gradual weight loss.

 All these guidelines combined are meant to help anyone and everyone ease into a healthy lifestyle they might not be used to.
 While fitness is an important part of weight loss, let’s focus on how to incorporate healthy eating into a weight loss plan, based on SparkPeople’s diet program framework.

 SparkPeople’s healthy eating recommendations are based on guidelines and evidence from the Food and Nutrition Board of the Institute of Medicine of the National Academies.
 This is to provide members with their suggested daily intake of carbohydrates, protein, fat, and fiber — all important components of a healthy weight loss diet.